strata-mvc/strata/guidebook/1.0/digging-in/models/02-app-models.md

 ## Creating a model file

 To generate a Model in which you can add business logic but cannot CRUD entities to Wordpress' database, you should use the automated generator provided by Strata.
-It will validate your object's name and ensure it is correctly defined.
+It will validate your object's name and ensure it is defined following the intended conventions.

 Look at [automated custom post type models](/guidebook/1.0/digging-in/models/custom-post-types/) for information on how to create models that map to database entries.